 In the Netherlands, there are, among other things, guidelines for exhibiting visual artists, conductors, composers and for appearing in radio and TV programs of the NPO.
 The Kunstenbond designed a rate checker for the self-employed.
 You should also look for other sources: there is also, for example, a film crew fees calculator app.
 In the US, WAGE publishes fair fees for various disciplines.

 Time and expenses

 Whether it concerns a monthly salary, hourly rate or fee: always think about the factors time and costs.
 If costs have to be incurred, agree who will pay which costs.

 How much time is the work expected to take?
 If it concerns employment: can the work be done in the number of days per week/ the period for which a contract is drawn up?
 In the case of an assignment for which a fixed amount is agreed: how many hours is the assignment expected to take and how much consultation is also involved?
 Is the fee divided by the total number of hours reasonable?

-Fee for self-employed workers according to the Cao Toneel en Dans
+Fee for self-employed people according to the Cao Toneel en Dans